 Other times, the problem is with the vehicle itself.
 Perhaps the tires are too bald.
 Maybe the brakes go bad.
 Sometimes, even, the cargo could be badly secured and shift, causing the whole truck to go off balance.
 In short, with a big rig, there are a lot of things that can go wrong.

 Who Is Responsible?

 This leads to another issue: who’s responsible for the accident once it happens?
 You’ll quickly find that all the potential parties—the shipping company, the trucking company, the parts manufacturers—all go to great lengths to shift blame onto each other and off of themselves.
 The insurance companies may even try to shift blame onto you so nobody has to pay out.

 One of the most common strategies is for the trucking company to deny connection to the driver because the driver is an independent contractor.
 It’s important to note that current Federal laws don’t permit trucking companies to make this claim—they can be held responsible for an accident involving their company and their trucks, even if an independent contractor is driving.

 As you can see, it can get very tricky trying to get to the bottom of these cases.
 While the various parties spend months or even years fighting over who (if anyone) has to pay, you’re stuck with mounting medical bills and a life that’s been turned upside-down.
 That’s why it’s best to have a qualified and experienced truck accident lawyer in your corner.
 The right lawyer will get to the bottom of the truck accident causes, hold the responsible parties liable, and get you the compensation you deserve.

-If you’re in Tennessee, particularly in the areas of Chattanooga or Knoxville, the attorneys at the McMahan Law Firm can help.
+If you’re in Tennessee, particularly in the area of Chattanooga, the attorneys at the McMahan Law Firm can help.
 Complete our online contact form, or give us a call for a free consultation on your truck accident case today.